kirkz7/cardiovascular-disease-predict/README.md

 ## Description
-Used models to predict the presence or absence of cardiovascular diseases based on 70,000 patients’ health information
+Used machine learning models to predict the presence or absence of cardiovascular diseases based on 70,000 patients’ health information

 ## Getting Started